She's Dating the Gangster: Plot

 During that trip, Kenji brings Athena to Mayon volcano and promises they will return to marry there someday.
 Athena, hiding her heart condition, half-jokingly tells him she will try not to die.
 Upon returning to Manila, her father scolds her for leaving and urges her to end the relationship.
-Athena apologizes but insists Kenji gives her strength to keep living.
-After that day, Kenji abruptly stops attending school, leaving Athena and their friends concerned.
+Athena apologizes but insists Kenji give her the strength to keep living.
+After that day, Kenji abruptly stopped attending school, leaving Athena and their friends concerned.
 In the present, their friend Lucas contacts Kenneth and drives him and Kelay to help search for Kenji.

 During the drive, Lucas explains that Kenji once asked him to bring Athena to the hospital, where she found Abi suffering from gastric cancer.
 Athena later learns that Abi ended her relationship with Kenji to spare him from the burden of her illness.
 Lucas admits to pursuing Abi in the past despite knowing she still loved Kenji.
-Upon waking, Abi apologizes to Athena and asks her to look after Kenji, who had been informed of Abi's condition and pleaded to by her mother to give Abi a reason to keep living.
+Upon waking, Abi apologizes to Athena and asks her to look after Kenji, who had been informed of Abi's condition and pleaded with her mother to give Abi a reason to keep living.
 Wanting Abi to survive and be happy, Athena breaks up with Kenji.
 She later departs for the United States, while Kenji marries Abi, and they conceive Kenneth.
 Kelay and Kenneth are left shaken by the revelations when Kelay receives a call informing her that Athena is in her final moments.
 As they part ways, Kenneth promises Kelay that Athena and Kenji will see each other again.

 Kenneth finds his father in a hospital, where an orderly hands him Kenji’s belongings, including a letter.
 In it, Kenji explains he traveled to Legazpi to say goodbye to memories of Athena and to atone for his shortcomings to Abi and Kenneth.
 When Kenji awakens, they reconcile.

 Days later, Kenneth brings Kenji to a house to reunite with old friends.
 To Kenji’s surprise, Athena is wheeled out by Kelay.
 Athena, now gravely ill, tells Kenji that his love helped her keep going and dies peacefully in his arms.

-Sometime later, Kelay receives a call reporting that a flight carrying Kenneth, now her boyfriend, is missing.
+Some time later, Kelay receives a call reporting that a flight carrying Kenneth, now her boyfriend, is missing.
 Distressed, she rushes to the airport and causes a scene, only for Kenneth to appear moments later, alive.
 Kenji also arrives and reveals he made the call.
 Kenneth then asks Kelay if they can have a great love story like Kenji and Athena.